quimortiz/dynobench/README.md

 Dynobench is still in an alpha stage.

+Next steps are:

+- [ ] Gym interface for RL.
+Train PPO for unicycle park.
 - [ ] Use Pinocchio to define the models
 - [ ] Add a second viewer (e.g. build on top of viewers provided by Pinocchio)
 - [ ] Interface to Mujoco for simulating problems with contacts.